-Cream cheese contains double the amount of calories as compared to ricotta.
+Cream cheese contains double the number of calories compared to ricotta.
 There are 350 calories in 100g of cream cheese.

-Cream cheese is higher in carbohydrates compared to ricotta.
+Cream cheese is higher in carbohydrates than ricotta.

 Cream cheese contains higher amounts of fats compared to ricotta.
 There is nearly 35g of fat in cream cheese compared to 13g in ricotta.

-Cream cheese contains 2.5 times more saturated fats compared to ricotta.
+Cream cheese contains 2.5 times more saturated fats than ricotta.
 This difference is significant.
 Cream cheese contains 20g of saturated fats.